When to Plant Vegetables in Zone 6

 I have recently been trying out a different way of crop planning, via a computer program, called Seed Time.
 At first I was skeptical, but it’s actually way cooler than I initially thought!
 It’s also FREE to sign up!
 If you want added features, like 20% off seeds and access to all the abilities it has, there is a paid version too.

 You put in your zone, your zip code, and what your planting (including variety) and it plans out your calendar for you.
 So you can see when to seed indoors, when to transplant, when to cultivate, and when you’ll be harvesting.
 Then you print out your calendar.
 Super awesome and easy to use for a beginner.
 Definitely check it out if you want to take the work away.
-Check it out HERE!
+Check out Seedtime calendar and layout.

 Additional Important Notes – When to Plant Vegetables in Zone 6 Chart: